5 min read

 We don’t see much impact.
 At least it’s not quite mature.
-We do see certain industry like whether it’s the cruise line or is it certain airline, maybe a little bit slow down.
-But we are still broad and cover different vertical, and also still broad and cover a few [profits] diversified, so we don’t see that as much as — effect the results or impact it.
+We do see certain industries like whether it’s the cruise line or is it a certain airline, maybe a little bit slow down.
+But we are still broad and cover different vertical, and also still broad and cover a few [profits] diversified, so we don’t see that as much as — affect the results or impact it.

 Cummins (3/3 – Evercore ISI Conference)